Regularity and multiplicity of toric rings of three-dimensional Ferrers diagrams: Preliminaries

+\begin{Definition} Let $\calD$ be a nonemtpy subset of $\ZZ_+^3$. \begin{enumerate}[a] \item Suppose that $\calD^{i_0}=\varnothing$ for some $i_0\in\ZZ_{+}$.
+Then, we can remove the whole $x=i_0$ layer from the ambient space, and consider a new set of lattice points

-The operation of deriving $\calD'$ from $\calD$ above will be called a \emph{reduction along the $x$-direction}.
-One can similarly define reductions along the $y$-direction and $z$-direction.
-In this paper, when we say a diagram $\calD$ \emph{essentially} satisfies some property $(P)$, we mean that after a finite sequence of reductions, the derived diagram satisfies the property $(P)$.
+Deriving $\calD'$ from $\calD$ above will be called a \emph{reduction along the $x$-direction}.
+It is not difficult to see that $\calF(I_\calD)\cong \calF(I_{\calD'})$. \item One can similarly define reductions along the $y$-direction and $z$-direction.
+In this paper, when we say a set $\calD$ \emph{essentially} satisfies some property $(P)$, we mean that after a finite sequence of reductions, the derived new set satisfies the property $(P)$. \end{enumerate} \end{Definition}